Scalable and Efficient Neural Speech Coding: A Hybrid Design: Evaluation

 \subsubsection{Bit allocation between the LPC and NWC modules}

 Since the proposed CQ method is capable of assigning different bits to the LPC and NWC modules dynamically, i.e., in a frame-by-frame manner, we analyze its impact in more detail.
 In the mid-range bitrate setting, Fig. \ref{fig:wide-spec-rate} shows the amount of bits assigned to both modules per frame (b/f).
-First of all, we observe that the dynamic bit allocation scheme indeed adjusts the LPC and NWC bitrates over time.
-It is also noticeable that the LPC module consumes more than average bits for near-silent frames, while the corresponding NWC bitrate is reduced.
-Given that the LPC module consumes a significant smaller order of magnitudes, i.e., less than 80 b/f in general, it seems to be an efficient bit allocation behavior that the NWC module saves $\sim 100$ b/f at the cost of a small increase of $~2$ b/f in the LPC module.
-However, it still requires a significant amount of bits to even represent those near-silent frames, which can be further optimized.
+First of all, we observe that the dynamic bit allocation scheme indeed adjusts the LPC and NWC bitrates over time. \zhenk{Because of the CQ-enabled dynamic bit allocation, our system is able to compress silent frames more efficiently: by allocating just a few more bits to LPC, it saves a lot more bits from the NWC module for residual coding, as shown in the crimson-colored boxed areas in Fig. \ref{fig:wide-spec-rate}.} However, it still requires a significant amount of bits to even represent those near-silent frames, which can be further optimized by voice activity detection.
 Finally, it appears that NWC is less efficient for fricatives (e.g., \textit{\textipa{f}} and \textit{\textipa{S}}) and affricates (e.g., \textit{\textipa{tS}}).
 TABLE \ref{tab:bit_allocation} shows the overall bit allocation among different modules.
 In the low bitrate case, it is worth noting that CQ uses 58 b/f or $1.93$ kbps, differently from AMR-WB's standard, $2.4$ kbps.